yz2020917/mintutes-of-meetings/README.md

-# test-mintutes-of-meetings
+# mintutes-of-meetings
-This project is used to help Yu Zhen's research
+This project is used to recode group project.